 - Consciously averted by the 1980s geopolitical sim Balance Of Power.

 You have ignited a nuclear war.
 And no, there is no animated display of a mushroom cloud with parts of bodies flying through the air.
 We do not reward failure.

-The Game Over/Bankrupt screen of Theme Park for PC shows an office desk with a framed photograph of a happy family.
-In the reflection of the glass covering the photo, the theme park owner tries to commit suicide by jumping out the window., though he changes his mind and goes back up after a second or two.
-Still, this detail is easily missable, specially if you're trying to stomach the (up until then) disturbing sequence.
-The SNES and Genesis versions on the other hand had neither the storage space nor video decoding capability to include that clip, however.
+- The Game Over/Bankrupt screen of Theme Park for PC shows an office desk with a framed photograph of a happy family.
+In the reflection of the glass covering the photo, the theme park owner tries to commit suicide by jumping out the window, though he changes his mind and goes back up after a second or two.
+Still, this detail is easily missable, especially if you're trying to stomach the (up until then) disturbing sequence.
+The SNES and Genesis versions, on the other hand, had neither the storage space nor video decoding capability to include that clip.
 As a result, they used a still picture of the owner in mid-jump, making the implication even more disturbing than what PC players would have seen.